justincastilla/vanilla-browswer-otel/README.md

 You will need credentials for Elastic APM to send telemetry data.
 Here's how:

 1. Log into your [Elastic Cloud Console](https://cloud.elastic.co/).
-2. Create or select an existing deployment.
+2. Create or select an existing deployment optimized for Observability.
 3. Navigate to **Observability > APM** and note the following:
    - APM Server URL (e.g., `https://<your-deployment>.apm.us-central1.gcp.elastic-cloud.com`)
    - API Key for sending data securely (e.g., `<Bearer your-token here>`)